espresso-time/ARKPaper/README.md

 ## FAQ

+### How do I save the wallet as PDF?
+Click on the Print button and on the open dialog click `save as PDF`;

 ### Windows says that is not safe to open the application
 This error is because the app is not signed yet.
 In order to execute it, you will have to click with the right click on the app's icon -> properties and ticking the checkbox `unblock`